-Then I buy got to the canned vegetables which are selling two for one dollar.
+Then I go to the canned vegetables which are selling for two for one dollar.
 I buy four cans of green and four cans of carrots.

 Finally, I go to the frozen foods aisle and see Banquet Dinners for ninety-nine cents apiece.
-I get a turkey with potatoes stuffing and peas dinner.
-I get a spaghetti and meatballs.
+I get a turkey with potatoes stuffing and peas for dinner.
+I get some spaghetti and meatballs.
 And I get a barbecued pork ribs dinner.

 Then I walk to the checkout counter with my purchases.

-I enter my the gate of my cyclone fence and am cutting across my yard with my groceries.
-I hear the truck door of my neighbor slam loudly as he stands by the fence and yells at me with a confrontational anger, “I saw you making those groceries with your food stamp card.
-It must be nice to sit on your butt all day and get hand outs!”
+I enter the gate of my cyclone fence and am cutting across my yard with my groceries.
+I hear the truck door of my neighbor slam loudly as he stands by the fence and yells at me with a fit of confrontational anger, “I saw you making those groceries with your food stamp card.
+It must be nice to sit on your butt all day and get handouts!”